unripeapple/kobo-highlights-exporter/README.md

 |   Sideloaded EPUB      |         ✅         |          ❌           |       ✅        |   ✅   |  ✅   |   ✅   |
 |        ADE             |         ✅         |          ❌           |       ✅        |   ✅   |  ✅   |   ✅   |

->🛈 *Kobo's database treats EPUBs differently from KEPUBs, so chapter location (%) is not available for EPUBs.*
+>ℹ️ *Kobo's database treats EPUBs differently from KEPUBs, so chapter location (%) is not available for EPUBs.*
->🛈 *PDF files are not supported.*
+>ℹ️ *PDF files are not supported.*

 <p align="center">
 <img src="docs/images/output.png" width="750">